We’ll give you individual learning support to help you take control of your learning and develop your confidence.

 Peer mentors will often organise activities and workshops to support you with a specific issue.
 They’ll also set up social events to help everyone get to know each other a little better and to introduce you to Manchester as a city.

-Peer mentoring schemes are available in most academic Schools.
+Peer mentoring schemes are available for undergraduate students in most academic Schools.

 PASS (Peer Assisted Study Sessions)

 Students at The University of Manchester have the opportunity to take part in PASS sessions within their Faculty, to support study and learning.